gks2022004/Error_Handling_metacrafter/README.md

 ### withdrawRevert function

 Uses an if statement to check the balance condition.
-If balance is insufficient, it reverts with a custom error message.
+If balance is insufficient, it reverts with a custom error message, and also returns the remaining gas back to the caller.
 Otherwise, decrements the balance to withdraw the tokens.

 ## Execution